massimoaria/pubmedR/README.md

 # Documents  2800  of  2921
 # Documents  2921  of  2921
 ```
+The function pmApiRequest returns a list D composed by 5 objects:

+- "data".
+It is the xml-structured list containing the bibliographic metadata collection downloaded from the PubMed database.

+- "query".
+It a character object containing the original query formulated by the user.

+- "query_translation".
+It a character object containing the query, translated by the NCBI Automatic Terms Translation system and submitted to the PubMed database.

+- "records_downloaded".
+It is an integer object indicating the total number of records downloaded and stored in "data".

+- "total_counts".
+It is an integer object indicating the total number of records matching the query (stored in the "query_translation" object").

-Finally, we transform the xml object D into a data frame, with cases corresponding to documents and variables to Field Tags as used in bibliometrix R package.
+Finally, we transform the xml-structured object D into a data frame, with cases corresponding to documents and variables to Field Tags as used in the  \href{https://CRAN.R-project.org/package=bibliometrix}{bibliometrix R package}.
 ``` r
 M <- pmApi2df(D)